 No, thanks to those heavy drugs, honey!

-For breakfast, these have been my favorite soft foods after my tooth extraction and bone graft:
+For breakfast, these have been my favorite soft foods and my top foods to eat after tooth extractions:

 Softened with sugar-free syrup…only because I’m watching the calories.
 Otherwise, I would have had regular syrup.